Anirudh11V/Learning_Management_System/lms/README.md

 	-Database management,
 	-Basic templates and user interface.

+Project Status:
+	This project is in active development.
+The core functionality is in place, allowing instructor to create courses and students to enroll and complete lessons.

+	Core LMS Feature : Fully functional.
+	Quiz System : Backend models are complete; frontend view and quiz taking logics are future enhancements.
+	Discussion & Core apps : Scaffolding exixts, but these apps are planned for future implementations.

 Features.

 	-User authentication and roles-
-		-Student registration and login,
+		-Student registration and login system.
-		-Separate roles for students and instructor,
+		-Separate permission based role for students and instructor.
-		-Instructor accounts are created by admin for security.
+		-Instructor Request Workflow:
+			Users can request to became an instructor during registration.
+An admin must approve the request before instructor privileges are granted.

-	-Course management-
+	-Course & COntent management-
-		-Browse a list of available course,
-		-view detailed course informations,
-		-Courses can be published / unpublished.

-	-Modules and lessons structure-
+		-Instructor can create, update and delete their course through a dedicated dashboard.
-		-Courses are organized into modules,
+		-Courses are organized into modules, which in turn contain individual lessons.
-		-Modules contains individual lessons.
-		-Lessons can have various content type ( texts, videos, files ).
+		-Support for multiple lesson content type, including text, video urls, files.

-	-Enrollment System-
+	-Enrollment & Progress tracking-
-		-Logged_in student can enroll in course,
+		-Students can browse and enroll in published courses.
-		-Prevents enroll in same course,
+		-Prevents students from enrolling in the same course multiple times.

-	-Lesson progress tracking-
-		-Students can view lesson content,
-		-Students can mark individual lesson as complete, -Track lesson completion status per student.
+		-Students can mark individual lesson as complete to track their learning progress.

+	-In App Notification-
+		-Instructor receive a notification when a new student enroll in their course.
+		-Student receive a notification when a new lesson added to a course they are enrolled in.
+		-Admin are notified when a user request instructor privileges.

+	-Lesson interaction-
+		-A simple commenting system allows students to post comments on each lesson.

 	-Django admin integrations-
 		-Full adminstration interface for managing users, courses, modules, lessons and enrollment.